vegaprotocol/specs/interface/0000-WALL-wallet.md

 - see an option to base64 encode content before signing
 - see option to broadcast that to the selected network
-- can sign the content and am given a hash of the signed content as well as the message (now encoded) ... so that I know and can control the details of the message being signed, and can use the message elswhere (for example to prove I own a wallet)
+- can sign the content and am given a hash of the signed content as well as the message (now encoded) ... so that I know and can control the details of the message being signed, and can use the message elsewhere (for example to prove I own a wallet)

 ## Deposit / withdraw / transfer
 - `TODO` See prompts to do these things, where do they go?
 Eth connection?